 Past President: Kathleen Sutherland

-ABDULLAHI AHMED, 2017: Abdullahi Ahmed has been the assistant principal at Deering High School in Portland since 2015.
+ABDULLAHI AHMED, 2017: Abdullahi Ahmed is the Principal at Deering High School in Portland.
+From 2015-2019 he served as Assistant Principal.
 He taught physical science at Deering High School since 2005 and was the first certified public school teacher of Arabic Language in Maine beginning in 2013.
 He has also taught math, earth science, alternative education science, chemistry and physics at the middle and high school levels since 2003 in Portland Public Schools.
 Dr. Ahmed earned a doctorate in educational leadership at the University of Maine where he conducted his dissertation research on Refugee Parental Involvement in Schools.
 He has his Masters of Science in Education from the University of Southern Maine, his teacher certification through the Extended Teacher Education Program (ETEP), and his Bachelor’s degree in Mining Engineering from Pakistan.
 Dr. Ahmed was born and raised in Somalia, a small country in East Africa.
 He speaks Somali, Arabic, English, and Urdu.
 He is married and the father of four children.

 DEBORAH BAROUCH, 2016: Deborah was president of the World Affairs Council of Maine from 2007-2009.
 Deborah spearheaded the idea of the first World Quest to the Board in 2001, and proceeded to implement it the following year.
 She was the recipient of the 2009 Bea Chapman Minott award.

 She is a graduate of the University of Maryland with a BA in Government and Politics, and studied at Santa Clara University in California.
 She is also a graduate of the Institute of Civic Leadership in 2010.
 She is a Broker with Keller Williams Realty and has been a realtor in Portland for 30 years.